yaniv-shulman/rsklpr/README.md

 - Custom-kernel LPR using user-specified kernel behavior through `kp`.
 - Compound-kernel LPR for context-aware or decomposed weighting schemes.

-Use robust similarity-kernel LPR when your data may contain outliers or high-leverage observations, local neighborhoods may be contaminated, or you want the method described in the RSKLPR paper.
+Use robust similarity-kernel LPR when your data may contain response outliers or locally atypical responses, local neighborhoods may be contaminated or sparse, or you want the method described in the RSKLPR paper.

 Use standard or arbitrary-kernel LPR when you want local polynomial regression with a specific kernel, you want to compare kernels experimentally, or you want to disable robust KDE-based weighting.